DudleyWill/Learning_DataScience/README.md

 # Learning_DataScience
-this is respository for tall my data science learning materials and practice projects
+this is respository for all the data science learning materials and practice projects use to 10x my python skills